 -Rent a boat and explore the surrounding islands - Our favorite was Palmizano and Toto’s was our favorite lunch spot.
 This is a MUST.

 -Go to Zlatan Otok Winery for lunch and a wine tasting.
-This was my favorite wine of the whole trip (and there was lots of wine consumed on this trip) and the tasting is overlooking the water.
+This was my favorite wine of the whole trip and the tasting is overlooking the water.

 -Alviz restaurant - delicious Croatian food and pizzas.
 Apparently a lot of locals here so you know it must be good!